mattmight/calculendar/README.md

 # Calculendar

-A command line tool for computing availabiilty (currently supports Google Calendar API).
+A command line tool for computing availability.

+It currently supports the Google Calendar API.

 Internally, the tool implements a Boolean calculus over calendar intervals to compute availability.

-This allows one to define availability as a function of several calendars.
+This allows you to define availability as a function of several calendars.
+For instance, you might have a primary calendar personal calendar, but also a shared team calendar, and you will need to consider both for conflicts.

+And, then you might want to define a calendar that specifies that there are certain times of the day and days the week where you are available for appointments.

 For example: